-In terms of prize money this is a coveted win: the total prize pot stands at £350,000 and the winner pockets £199,325.
-Horses aged from five years can enter and the weight carried is 11st 10lb, with the required 7lb allowance for mares and fillies.
+In terms of prize money, this is a coveted win: the total prize pot stands at £400,000, with the winner pocketing a cool £227, 800.
+Entry is available to horses aged five years and above with 11st 10lb the required weight to be carried.
+There is a compulsory 7lb allowance for fillies and mares.

 As the most anticipated event of Ladies’ Day at the Cheltenham Festival, the Queen Mother Champion Chase sums up everything that makes the Festival so popular: a rich history, incredible displays of talent, and a charge to the finish that is sure to get your pulse racing.